-This measure reports the percentage of long-stay nursing home residents who received antipsychotic drugs from April 1, 2018 through March 31, 2019.
-Lower rates are better.
+This measure reports the percentage of long-stay nursing home residents who received antipsychotic drugs in calendar year 2019.
+Lower rates are better on this measure.

 CMS calculates this measure using data from the Minimum Data Set (MDS).
 The MDS is part of the federally mandated process for clinical assessment of all residents in Medicare and Medicaid certified nursing homes.
 Not all of a state’s residents reflected in the data for this measure are enrolled in Medicaid, but Medicaid is the primary payer across the nation for long-term care services.